Him188/yamlkt/README.md

 Third-party formats for [kotlinx.serialization] is strongly dependent on the versions of `kotlinx-serialization-core` and Kotlin compiler.

+The table below shows recommended version parings.
+Note that normally you may use higher versions within the minor version range, e.g. preferring `1.3.3` or `1.3.0` over `1.3.2`.

 | yamlkt | Kotlin | kotlinx-serialization-core |
 |:------:|:------:|:--------------------------:|
 | 0.3.3  | 1.3.70 |           0.20.0           |